Call Now San Jose 408-298-2800 - Santa Cruz 831-429-1009 - Free Consultation

 Home Firm Overview Attorney Profile Practice Areas Overview Criminal Defense FAQ Resource Links Contact Us

-©2009 The Law Offices of Donald M. Kelly.
+©2006 The Law Offices of Donald M. Kelly.
 All Rights Reserved.
-Disclaimer | Site Map
+Disclaimer

 The Law Offices of Donald M. Kelly - Criminal Defense and Personal Injury Attorneys